 Understandably, it’s a daunting task — especially after we just talked about countless touchpoints.
 That aside, we can still get a sense of the booking journey by breaking it into five stages of travel, which are:

-- Planning: the wheels have started turning at this point.
-Now, the traveler is digging into more detail.
-They might check out a few related posts from a travel blogger, compare online reviews, browse a DMO website, download a guide about the destination, and save their bucket list activities on Pinterest.
+- Planning: The wheels are turning.
+Now, the traveler is looking up things to do when they arrive.
+They might check out a few related posts from a travel influencer, browse a DMO website, download a destination guide (like Lonely Planet), or save their bucket list activities on Pinterest.

-- Experiencing: this is, by far, the best stage.
-It’s your chance to wow them with a smooth check-in process, friendly and fun tour guides, neat souvenirs to take home, last-minute add-ons to make the experience even better, and an exciting tour or activity that they’ll remember for a lifetime.
+- Experiencing: This stage is the best by a long shot.
+It’s your chance to wow them with a smooth check-in process, fun and friendly guides, unique souvenirs to take home, last-minute add-ons to make the experience even better, and an exciting tour or activity that they’ll remember for a lifetime.

-- Sharing: It’s one thing to create a new memory for a traveler and another to give an experience they’ll never forget, it should also be to provide an experience they’ll tell everyone about.
-A traveler might share photos or videos on social while tagging your tour company, write an online review, publish a detailed blog post, or talk about it with their family and friends.
+- Sharing: It’s one thing to create a new memory for a traveler and another to give an experience they can’t wait to tell the world about.
+They might share photos or videos on social while tagging your company, write an online review, publish a blog post, or rave about it with family and friends.

 For each stage, a traveler might bounce between various touchpoints before reaching the next step.
 Sometimes, they even go back and forth between the first couple of stages until they make a final decision.